 The resident is required to participate in the University of Texas College of Pharmacy residents’ Pharmacotherapy Seminar every Friday afternoon.
 The resident will be required to teach and lead discussions on at least one topic throughout the year, as assigned by the group coordinator.

 In addition, the resident is required to attend Pharmacotherapy Rounds with fellow University of Texas College of Pharmacy residents every Friday afternoon.
 Each resident will be required to present one formal Pharmacotherapy Rounds (“Resident Rounds”) during the year.
 Attendance of at least 70% of these sessions is required throughout the year in order to successfully complete the requirements of this rotation.

-Throughout the residency year, each resident is required to facilitate a minimum of eight pharmacy student labs for UT and/or The University of the Incarnate Word Feik School of Pharmacy (UIW) as assigned.
+Throughout the residency year, each resident is required to facilitate a minimum of six pharmacy student labs for UT and/or The University of the Incarnate Word Feik School of Pharmacy (UIW) as assigned.